realworldocaml/book/en/imperative-programming.md

 ((typ ocamltop)(name imperative-programming/fib.topscript)(part 2))
 ```

-As you can see, `fib 40` takes far longer to compute then `fib 20`.
+As you can see, `fib 40` takes thousands of times longer to compute
+then `fib 20`.

 So, how can we use memoization to make this faster?
 The tricky bit is
 that we need to insert the memoization before the recursive calls